-All work under EERE funding agreements must be performed in the United States unless a waiver request has been submitted by the applicant and approved by EERE.
+All work under EERE funding agreements must be performed in the United States.
 See Section IV.J.3 and Appendix C.

 C. APPLICATIONS SPECIFICALLY NOT OF INTEREST

 The following types of applications will be deemed nonresponsive and will not be reviewed or considered (See Section III.D of the FOA):